• Home

 • Solve as many NATA Aptitude Questions as possible from the previous year's papers.

-• Take up mock tests to analyze your preparation levels and try to overcome mistakes.
+• Take mock tests to analyze your preparation levels and overcome mistakes.

 5th & 6th Month